 Abstract

 The report analyzes and compares financial reports for the companies Under Armor and Hanesbrand.
-It is aimed at advising any potential investor on the best company they should put their hard earned money.
-To aid the analysis annual reports of both companies will be utilized with an emphasis made on the financial statements produced by the two companies for the last 5 years.
-For an investor to be convinced of a company’s viability they should be able to have a quantifiable and verifiable information about the same.
-For this reason the paper will identify risks, material information from financial statement notes and take a close look on intangible assets such as the goodwill to identify any potential information that would make a company suitable/unsuitable for one to invest.
+It is aimed at advising any potential investor on the best company to invest in.
+To perform the analysis, annual reports of both companies will be utilized with an emphasis made on the financial statements produced by the two companies for the last 5 years.
+For an investor to be convinced of a company’s viability they should be able to have a quantifiable and verifiable information from the same time frame.
+This paper will identify risks, material information from financial statement notes and take a close look on intangible assets such as the goodwill to identify any potential information that would make either company suitable/unsuitable for one to invest in.

 Introduction

 Under Armour and Hanesbrand are two American sports equipment companies.
 They specialize in manufacturing sports and casual apparel as well as footwear.
-The two companies are publicly traded and their current share price is $18.29 for the Hanesbrands and $22.87 for the Under Armour Inc. Their current share price depict that they have a potential to grow and reach to levels of blue chip companies if they take on the opportunities and minimize the threats that are in the sports equipment industry.
+The two companies are publicly traded and their current share price is $18.29 for the Hanesbrands and $22.87 for Under Armour Inc. Their current share price depict that they have a potential to grow and reach to levels of blue chip companies if they take on the opportunities and minimize the threats that are in the sports equipment industry.
 In deciding which company to invest in due to limited resources and the need to maximize returns, one would need to consider more than the current share price that the shares of both companies are trading (Penman, 2019).
 To aid in summarizing the right company to invest in a comparison of the financial statement for the last 5 years will be conducted.
 In these financial years, the financial statements will be scrutinized to reveal information on the ROI performance for each company.
-Also, various financial ratios will be calculated to fish out the company that is doing better and that promises a future growth in a shareholder’s investment.
+Also, various financial ratios will be calculated to flush out the company that is performing better and that promises a future growth in a shareholder’s investment.

 Each company’s financial statements (Income statement, Balance sheet, Cash flow, Stockholders’ Equity)